This post was updated with new information on September 3, 2019.

 Every year, John and I bring dozens of new Gundam models into the world.
 From Universal Century to Future Century, from Master Grade to No Grade, our house is filled with them!

-But the not-so-funny thing is, you can clearly tell which ones we built first.
+But the not-so-funny thing is, you can clearly tell which ones we built first, and which ones we’ve built more recently.
 They’re a little wobbly on their feet, a little rough around the edges.
 That’s because, as we started to wise up to the world of Gunpla, we began to add tools to our Gundam building arsenal.